 Another easily misconfigured feature of S3’s security model is the interplay between ACLs and policies governing buckets and the objects inside them.

 Some of the most catastrophic breaches we've found caused by people misunderstanding how these settings work together.
-You can lock down ACLs to an S3 bucket, but if the bucket policy is misconfigured, then you can still leave your data wide open to the Internet.
+You can lock down ACLs to an Amazon S3 bucket, but if the bucket policy is misconfigured, then you can still leave your data wide open to the Internet.
 Unhelpfully, bucket policies are relatively hidden away, and written using fairly obscure JSON syntax.

 But understanding them is super important.